amare1990/math-magicians/README.md

 # Math magicians

-> This milestone of this project is all about creating UI for the Calculator component, one of the components of the main react project.
+> This milestone of this project is all about analyzing the already implemented `calculate.js` and `operate.js` codes and implement event handling for each button of the calculator in the Calculator component, one of the components of the main react project.
 JavaScript and CSS are used to design the UI of the calculator component.
+Class-based React event handling using `setState` method is used to implement the event handling.

 ## Built With